- Writing a ghost story – how to start

 The Haunted Hills

-The setting is an old stone cottage in Derbyshire where a boy is staying with his family.
+The setting for The Haunted Hills is an old stone cottage in Derbyshire where a boy is staying with his family.
 He is grieving for his friend, who died when a stolen car crashed.
 The boy is drawn to the desolate moors and hills which are haunted by the ghost of the lost lad of local legend.
 I use the local story and the dramatic landscape of the Dark Peak as well as my imagination to create the atmosphere and the plot.

 I crest the mound of dark moor, which looks completely desolate, breathing mist.
 The drizzle is like the white curtains some people have over their windows.
 I don’t know what I’m looking for, then I’m noticing scattered bits of tiny metal, just fragments at first, and now I can make out broken pieces of fuselage poking out of the ground, shards of metal like spearheads.
 I walk on, following the trail of debris around an area that could be the size of a football pitch.
 There are simple little wooden crosses stuck in the ground, made out of what look like ice-lolly sticks.
 Memorials to men who died here over seventy years ago.
 My stomach is turning over.